 Lemon lovers, this one’s for you!
 Cheery, puckery, and tender, this lemon pound cake is what golden sunshine and happiness looks like if you could slice it and put it on a plate.

-HOW I MAKE LEMON POUND CAKE
+MY FAVORITE LEMON POUND CAKE

 This lemon cake is basically a regular pound cake recipe with a few additions to increase the flavor and soften the crumb.
 For this recipe, I added an extra egg yolk and sour cream, and replaced the all-purpose flour with bread flour to give more structure to the loaf and get a better rise.

 - Bread flour has more protein than all-purpose flour.
 The protein in the eggs and the flour create the structure for the loaf and combat the weight of sugar and butter.

 - The sour cream and lemon juice add moisture, flavor, and acid to activate the baking soda.